 All Master of Science and Master of Arts degree programs are planned with the objective of making possible a reasonable, comprehensive mastery of the subject matter in a chosen field.
 In most cases, the Master of Science and Master of Arts programs provide training and experience in research in order to familiarize the student with the methods, ideals and goals of independent investigation.
-In these cases, representative of most Master of Science and Master of Arts degree programs, a thesis is required.
-A small number of Master of Science and Master of Arts programs do not require a thesis.
+In these cases, representative of most Master of Science and Master of Arts programs do not require a thesis.